Citation

 Conventions of citation (e.g., placement of dates within parentheses, superscripted endnotes vs. footnotes, colons or commas for page numbers, etc.) vary by the citation-system used (e.g., Oxford, Harvard, MLA, NLM, American Sociological Association (ASA), American Psychological Association (APA), etc.).
 Each system is associated with different academic disciplines, and academic journals associated with these disciplines maintain the relevant citational style by recommending and adhering to the relevant style guides.

 Concept

 A bibliographic citation is a reference to a book, article, web page, or other published item.
-Citations should supply detail to identify the item uniquely.
+Citations should supply sufficient detail to identify the item uniquely.
 Different citation systems and styles are used in scientific citation, legal citation, prior art, the arts, and the humanities.
 Regarding the use of citations in the scientific literature, some scholars also put forward "the right to refuse unwanted citations" in certain situations deemed inappropriate.

 Content

 Citation content can vary depending on the type of source and may include: